Key information

 Key resources:

+The NSW Government is helping businesses fast-track the transition of their fleet to electric vehicles.
 The EV fleets incentive provides funding for eligible businesses to help purchase battery electric vehicles (BEVs) and smart chargers.
 The funding covers part of the total cost of ownership (TCO) gap between a BEV and an equivalent internal combustion engine vehicle (ICEV), hybrid electric (HEV) or plug-in hybrid electric vehicle (PHEV).

 Benefits of electrifying your fleet